botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/why-i-switched-from-macbook-to-ipad-pro.md

 ### LTE

 At times I go and work from the park.
-I watch the squirrels when I'm tired, walk a bit and the go on working.
+I watch the squirrels when I'm tired, walk a bit and then go on working.

 I sometimes take the iPad out and work in places where I otherwise wouldn't bother.